ROF Bishopton: Location

 The site was built on farm land acquired by compulsory purchase order.
 Over 2000 acre of land from up to seven farms was used to accommodate the factory.
-The land included the Grade B listed Dargavel House and its grounds once owned by the entrepreneur Edward Steinkopff; the house still survives within the site boundary, as well as several former farm houses and public roads that were absorbed into the ROF site.
+The land included the Category B listed Dargavel House and its grounds once owned by the entrepreneur Edward Steinkopff; the house still survives within the site boundary, as well as several former farm houses and public roads that were absorbed into the ROF site.
 The southern end of the site included land occupied by the former National Filling Factory (a WW1 munitions factory).

 Much of the site lies around 10 metres elevation.
 This was one of the deciding factors for its location, as UK explosives factories were built near to sea level to take account of their favourable microclimates.
 Some of the site's high-grounds were used for the nitroglycerin hills.

 Another reason this site was chosen was because of the area's high unemployment rate in the 1920s and 1930s.
 This meant there was a ready supply of female labour available to work in the factory.
 Nearby railway links also played a part in locating the factory at Bishopton.

 The site consisted of three, almost self-contained explosive-manufacturing factories; with a common administration group and workshop support service.
 Building work on the first factory started in April 1937, the second started in April 1939 and the third in October 1939.
 There was a long delay in opening the first factory due to the critical shortage of a guaranteed water supply.
 The site has three separate water mains: fire fighting, process water and drinking water.
 A guaranteed supply of about ten million gallons per day was required.